 - KB: Kindergarten Bilingual Children (4 to 7 years old) This class is welcoming all children who are bilingual or near-native German speakers, are 4 years or older by September 1st of that school year and can independently use the restroom.

 - A1-1: Children ages 7- 11.
-This class is for older children who are ready to learn German in a more structured way, including written homework and listening/writing tasks using a CD and CD-player at home.
+This class is for older children who are ready to learn German in a more structured way, including written homework and listening/writing tasks using a smartphone for the listening exercises at home.
 This class starts our main book series and is the basis for the subsequent classes.
 The topics include: greetings, numbers, introducing oneself, animals, activities, family, and school subjects.
 The grammar taught includes articles, present tense verbs, and negation.

 - A1-2: Children ages 8 - 12: This class is for children who know all of the above.
 In addition, they will learn accusative, modal verbs, possessive pronouns, ordinal numbers, imperative, some prepositions and sein and haben in the simple past tense.
 The topics are: my house and city, birthdays, school, describing animals, travel and German culture and everyday life.
 Children with native or near native German knowledge can start with this class.
 Students will prepare for the level-appropriate American AATG Test.

 - A2-1: Children ages 9-14: This class is for children who know all of the above.
 The topics will include hobbies, friendship, comparisons, health, finding your way in a foreign city, more German culture and everyday living.
 The children will now learn about the present perfect tense, dependent clauses, adjectives, modal verbs in the simple past, the dative case, and prepositions.
 The children will prepare for the German test “Internationale Vergleichsarbeit A1” and the level-appropriate American AATG Test.